Timothy Dalton

 'Wuthering Heights': Timothy Dalton as Heathcliff

 In the Italian-French psychological drama "Voyeur" by Franco Indovina, Marcello Mastroianni portrayed the jealous husband Sandro, who bought a movie camera to film everything around him.
-Timothy Dalton got the role of seducer Martin, who discreetly carries on an affair with Sandro's wife, played by Virna Lisi.
+Timothy Dalton landed the role of seducer Martin, who discreetly carries on an affair with Sandro's wife, played by Virna Lisi.
 The love triangle ends tragically and unpredictably.

 On the set of 'Voyeur'